RxLaboratory/Ramses/src-docs/docs/dev/server-reference/general.md

 **Reply content:**

-The server replies with the user which has logged in.
+If successful, the server replies with the user who's logged in.
 Note that the content also includes the *token* you'll need for further requests.

 - *name*: **string**.
 The name of the user.
 - *shortName*: **string**.
 The username.